hirrolot/interface99/README.md

 ## Tutorial

-A good way to start is to investigate the [examples](examples/).
-In this section, we are to speak about Interface99 a bit more laboriously.
+If you have experience with other general-purpose PLs, you should already know how to use Interface99; to grasp the syntax part, you can look through our well-documented [examples](examples/).
+In this section, to understand the macros better, we will see what is being generated under the hood on some concrete examples.

 ### Basic usage